 - Easy to adjust headgear for added comfort

 - External ADF control button and Natural lens color

 - Weight of just 3.2 pounds [very light weight]

 Dekopro Solar Powered Welding Helmet Auto Darkening Welder Mask

 Dekopro is another household name for welders.
 This helmet is an auto darkening lens and a very good choice.
 The filter switches in quickly.
 It has a switching time of 1/25000 seconds.
 It has other variable shades that are rated 16.
 1/1/1/2 and offer protection from UV and IR radiation.

 The rating helmet meets ANSI Z87.1-2010 and EN379 4/9-13 standards and safety product regulations.
 You can make many adjustments to the auto darkening settings to fit your needs.
 The optical lens area measures 3.85’’ x 3.15’’ which offers you a clear sight at various angles.
 Clarity is necessary and important.

-The durable helmet is solar powered and has a battery life that offers up to 5000 hours of working.
+The power source for this durable helmet is solar power and it has a battery life that offers up to 5000 hours of working.
 The battery it requires is a Lithium Metal.
-The single battery is included and is adjustable.
+The single lithium battery is included and is adjustable.
 You can make adjustments to the sensitivity and delay as well.
 It is very lightweight and measures just 2.05 pounds.
 As it has grind mode, is suitable for grinding as well as welding.
 The helmet is also light.